MinervaAnkrah/MinervaAnkrah/README.md

 <h1 align="center">Welcome to My Space :earth_africa:</h1>
-<h3 align="left">Hi 👋, I am Minerva Ankrah</h3>
+<h3 align="left">Hi, I am Minerva Ankrah</h3>

-<p align="left">Since my early childhood 🧒, I have possessed an unwavering determination to solve complex puzzles.
+<p align="justify">Since my early childhood, I have possessed an unwavering determination to solve complex puzzles.
 Over the years,
-  this innate drive has transformed into a fervent passion for translating statistical data 📊 and factual information into actionable insights that inform strategic business decisions, through a process which involves a thorough analysis of diverse data sets 💻, such as sales figures 💰, market research, logistics 🚢, and transportation data 🚚, in order to guide effective business strategies.<p>
+  this innate drive has transformed into a fervent passion for translating statistical data and factual information into actionable insights that inform strategic business decisions, through a process which involves a thorough analysis of diverse data sets, such as sales figures, market research, logistics, and transportation data, in order to guide effective business strategies.<p>

-- 🌱 I’m currently learning **Statistics for Data Analysis and Data Science**
+- I’m currently learning **Statistics for Data Analysis and Data Science**

-- 💬 Ask me about **Python**
+- Ask me about **Python**

-- 📫 How to reach me **minervaankrah25@gmail.com**
+- How to reach me **minervaankrah25@gmail.com**

 <h3 align="left">Connect with me:</h3>
 <p align="left">